- 1800-123-5555

 Kannur International Airport (CNN)

 This is the newest airport in Kerala.
-It mainly serves the northern districts and is slowly becoming popular with domestic and Gulf travellers.
+It mainly serves the northern districts and is slowly gaining popularity among domestic and Gulf travellers.

 For International Travellers